PureStorage-OpenConnect/SAP-HANA-Scripts/README.md

 <u>Location</u> - Python/Snapshot Creation/create_scaleout_snapshot.py

-`saphana_create_snapshot.py --hostaddress<Host Address of a worker node in the SAP HANA system> --instancenumber <instancenumber> --databasename <databasename> --port<last two digits of the SAP HANA port>  --databaseuser <user with permissions to create storage snapshot> --databasepassword <password of databaseuser> --operatingsystemuser <user with permissions to freeze and unfreeze filesystems and query device information> --operatingsystempassword <password of operatingsystemuser> --flasharray <flasharray IP or FQDN of the SAP HANA block storage provider> --flasharrayuser <flasharrayuser> --flasharraypassword <flasharraypassword> --vcenteraddress --vcenteruser <a user with access to the vCenter server> --vcenterpassword <password of the vcenter user>`
+`saphana_create_snapshot.py --hostaddress<Host Address of a worker node in the SAP HANA system> --instancenumber <instancenumber> --databaseuser <systemdb user with permissions to create storage snapshot> --databasepassword <password of databaseuser> --operatingsystemuser <user with permissions to freeze and unfreeze filesystems and query device information> --operatingsystempassword <password of operatingsystemuser> --flasharray <flasharray IP or FQDN of the SAP HANA block storage provider> --flasharrayuser <flasharrayuser> --flasharraypassword <flasharraypassword> --vcenteraddress --vcenteruser <a user with access to the vCenter server> --vcenterpassword <password of the vcenter user>`

 **Create a crash consistent storage snapshot for Scale Out systems (Bare metal deployments)**